Dudy/udacity_blockchain_project6/README.md

 A farmer can produce and sell coffee beans to a distributor who ships them to a retailer who sells them to a consumer.

+The farmer gets money ("productPrice") by selling his harvested, processed and packed coffee beans to the distributor.

+The distributor gets money from the retailer, when he has shipped the coffee beans to the retailer and the retailes has acknowledged the receipt of the transport.
+For simplicity, there is no margin of the distributor, so the distributor works "for free".
+He gets the exact amount of money from the retailer that he has paid to the farmer.

+Equally, when die customer purchases the coffee beans from the retailer, he just pays the "productPrice".

 ## Architecture

 There are four actors (farmer, distributor, retailer and consumer) who act like this.